Facebook

 Safest Grass Shears

-We wanted to find something high quality that also guaranteed a little extra safety.
-That’s when we came across these grass and topiary shears.
+I wanted to find something high quality that also guaranteed extra safety.
+Then I came across these grass and topiary shears.

-These Kings County shears have a little cap that goes over the tip of the shears, which ensures the blades are protected.
-But it also ensures that you are protected in case you accidentally nudge the blade.
+These Kings County shears have a cap for the tip of the shears, which ensures the blades are protected.
+But it also protects you in case you accidentally nudge the blade.
 With the tip on, you won’t hurt yourself.

 Of course, this is also a seriously high-quality tool with a razor-sharp blade and unique handle design.

-When it comes to the blade, it has a longer 6-inch design which ensures enough length for most shearing jobs.
-It will also allow you to cut grass quicker than with other grass shear options discussed.
+When it comes to the blade, it has a longer six-inch design, which ensures enough length for most shearing jobs.
+It will also allow you to cut grass quicker than other grass shear options discussed.

 The handles are unique in that they sit flush with the blade, like two knives meeting at a point, rather than a scissor-type design.
 This allows you to easily open and close the tool as you trim.
-The rubberized coating and locking mechanism also makes this safe and easy to use, no matter the weather.
+The rubberized coating and locking mechanism also make this safe and easy to use, regardless of the weather.

 Pros